 Key features of Add-in Express for Outlook plugins:

 You may find useful a free sample Outlook add-in in Delphi with source code.

 Example of creating an Outlook add-in

-Below you can see a step-by-step instruction on how to write a version-independent COM add-in for Microsoft Outlook in Delphi; how to add a custom ribbon tab to Outlook 2007, 2010, 2013, 2016 and 2019, build a command bar and custom task pane, extend Outlook main menu and context menus.
-In the Add-in Express Developer Guide, you can find one more example of writing a COM add-in for Outlook 2019 - 2000.
+Below you can see a step-by-step instruction on how to write a version-independent COM add-in for Microsoft Outlook in Delphi: add a custom ribbon tab, build a command bar and custom task pane, extend Outlook main menu and context menus.
+In the Add-in Express Developer Guide, you can find one more example of Writing Outlook add-in.

 1. Create a new Outlook COM add-in project

 In the Delphi IDE, close all opened projects, select the "File|New|Other..." item on the main menu, and run the "Outlook Add-in" wizard on the "Add-in Express VCL" item category of the "New Items" dialog box.

 On the wizard pages, you specify if your add-in will be installed with administrative or user privileges, define option and property pages and also specify if setup projects targeting WiX and InnoSetup.

 The wizard generates a new project, adds the defined property pages as active forms, and opens the project in the Delphi IDE.

 MyOutlookAddin1_IMPL.pas on the screenshot above is the Add-in module - a special component for programming Outlook add-ins with Add-in Express, which is the heart of your Outlook add-in project.